Retirement savings: The Saver’s Credit explained

 10% of your contribution

 For example, suppose you’re a single filer with an AGI of $20,000 or less.
 You’re eligible for a tax credit of 50% of your retirement contributions.
 So, if you contribute $2,000 to an IRA, you’ll get the maximum Saver’s Credit of $1,000.
-However, if your income was $25,000 and you contributed the same amount, your tax credit would only be $200.
+However, if your income was $25,000 and you contributed the same amount, you would be eligible for 20% of your contribution and your tax credit would only be $200.

 How to claim the Saver’s Credit

 Before you can claim the Saver’s Credit, you’ll have to first make sure you’re eligible.
-To be eligible for the tax credit, you must meet the following requirements:
+To be eligible for the tax credit, you must meet the following requirements:10

 1. You’re age 18 or older